One Thing, Done Properly

 The knitting vocabulary matters.
 A gusset is マチ in Japanese.
 Yarn is 毛冷 in Hong Kong Cantonese.
 These are not machine translation outputs.
 Getting the craft words right is the difference between a localized app and one that was run through a translator.

 Small software can be finished software.
 Kofte does not have a social feed or a pattern marketplace or AI-generated knitting suggestions.
-It counts rows and tracks stitches and tells you when to increase.
+It counts rows, tracks stitches, tells you when to increase.
 That is enough.

 Charge money for your work.
 Not monthly.
 Not with ads.
-A price.
+Just a price.
 People who knit understand paying for good tools.
-A single payment respects both sides — the user is not a revenue stream, and the developer is not running a charity.
+A single payment respects both sides.
+The user is not a revenue stream, and the developer is not running a charity.

-Keep your data on your device.
 There is no reason a knitting counter needs a server.
-There is no reason it needs your location, your contacts, or your advertising ID.
+No reason it needs your location, your contacts, or your advertising ID.
 The defaults should be private.
 Everything else is a choice you made on behalf of someone who trusted you enough to install your app.